 This course is a mathematical analysis of scientific computing.
 Topics covered include the stability and convergence of algorithms, interval arithmetic, fixed point iteration, matrix factorizations, norms and eigenvalues; iterative solutions to systems.
 Additional discussions will focus on the design of efficient algorithms for use on parallel computers.

 [Crosslisted as: MAT 5465.]

 CSC 6504 - Selected Topics

-Credits, 3 sem. hrs.
-Prerequisite(s): Instructor's consent.
 A survey of literature related to a selected area of computer science.

 CSC 6505 - Selected Topics